 FEATURES & USE

 If you have used the Mi Band 2 in past then you pretty much know what you can do with the new Mi Band 3.
-Mi band 3 is more of a minor improvement over the previous gen Mi Band 2.
+Mi band 3 is more of a minor improvement over the previous-gen Mi Band 2.
 Apart from tracking your activities such as step, calories, distance & heart rate, you can also set it to exercise mode.
-Exercise mode basically lets you calculate your calories burnout, steps count & heart rate, during various activities such as walking, cycling & running.
-Mi band 3 also lets your track your sleep quality.
-Unlike most fitness bands, Mi band tracks it automatically during your sleeping hours.
+Exercise mode basically lets you calculate your calorie burnout, steps count & heart rate, during various activities such as walking, cycling & running.
+Mi band 3 also lets you track your sleep quality.
+Unlike most fitness bands, the Mi band tracks it automatically during your sleeping hours.
 You can also use Mi Band 3 as an alarm, which is quite effective.
 You can get calls, text & app notifications on your Mi Band 3.
 However, you can’t interact with those notifications, unlike a smart-watch.
 I have already covered an article talking about features that makes Mi Band 3 better than Mi Band 2.
 You can go through them on Best Features of Mi Band 3 that you should know!

 If there is one aspect where Mi bands’ have been nailing, it’s their amazing battery life.
-The first gen Mi band could easily last more than 45 days on a single charge.
-With second gen Mi Band 2, it went down to 30 days because of the display.
-This however, has raised the expectations for Mi Band 3, which has a larger display & battery to power that display.
+The first-gen Mi band could easily last more than 45 days on a single charge.
+With the second-gen Mi Band 2, it went down to 30 days because of the display.
+This, however, has raised the expectations for Mi Band 3, which has a larger display & battery to power that display.
 In my testing, Mi Band 3 could easily last for 20 days as said by Xiaomi. (my usage include Mi Band 3 connect to my phone 24/7, with daily alarm, call notifications & occasional HR checkup) If your usage is pretty much limited to this, then your Mi band 3 could easily last for 20 days.
 Features like Continuous HR monitoring & regular app notifications can decrease the battery backup by a huge margin.
-If you are not getting the claimed battery life, then you can follow our step-by-step guide to on How to increase battery life of Mi Band 3?
+If you are not getting the claimed battery life, then you can follow our step-by-step guide to on How to increase the battery life of Mi Band 3?

 Practically speaking, Mi Band 3 might not be a huge deal over the two years old Mi band 2.
-But if you are looking for a fitness band in market right now, then buying a Mi Band 3 can save you a lot of bucks.
+But if you are looking for a fitness band in the market right now, then buying a Mi Band 3 can save you a lot of bucks.
 It’s no doubt the best budget fitness band, you can buy right now.
-It not only offers bang for your bucks, but also provides somewhat reliable tracking results.
-And not to forget, it still provide 20 days of battery life, which is more than most budget fitness bands out there.
+It not only offers bang for your bucks but also provides somewhat reliable tracking results.
+And not to forget, it still provides 20 days of battery life, which is more than most budget fitness bands out there.
 Plus, you can wear it while swimming without worrying about any water damage.

 [content-egg module=Amazon template=list]